 It is advisable to speak to customers when making incremental changes to a product and not when coming up with innovative or disruptive technologies.

-Incumbents catering to high-end technology demands are quickly displaced by new entrants with disruptive technology as the emerging technology caters to the low end of the market first and quickly progresses to eat up the share of the incumbent.
+Incumbents catering to high-end technology demands are quickly displaced by new entrants.
+Emerging tech caters to the low end of the market first and quickly progresses to eat up the share of the incumbent.
 While the incumbent grows at a sustainable pace, it is too little, too late.

 Breaking Down Innovation